jacomyma/mapping-controversies/_pages/tuto-2-1.md

 * The main purpose of the protocol is to **provide context** to interpret the results.
 * How to know what to feature in the protocol?
 Anything that is necessary to **reproducing** the process.
 Because then it means that it partially determined the result, and thus is necessary to understand it.

-<div class="notice">In the following tutorials, we will alternate between following protocols and writing them.
+<div class="notice--info">In the following tutorials, we will alternate between following protocols and writing them.
 Ultimately, the goal is to learn how to write a protocol, as an important and necessary part of data-driven stories.</div>

 # Data